Background

 Farm Milk Production

-Major year-over-year trends in U.S. cows’ farm milk production include (1) a fairly steady increase in milk production and (2) a consistent decline in the number of dairy operations matched by a continual rise in the number of cows per operation.
-The top five milk production States in 2021 were California, Wisconsin, Idaho, Texas, and New York.
-Collectively, these 5 States produced more than 50 percent of U.S. annual milk supply.
+Major long-term trends in U.S. cows’ farm milk production include an increase in milk production and the consolidation of dairy farm operations.
+The top five milk production States in 2023 were California, Wisconsin, Idaho, Texas, and New York.
+Collectively, these 5 States produced more than 50 percent of the U.S. annual milk supply.
 In terms of production, milk cows generally perform best in areas with dry, cool weather.
 Most U.S. dairy cows are Holsteins, a breed that tends to produce more milk per cow than other breeds.
 However, Jersey and crossbreed cows have gained popularity in recent years, as milk from these breeds tends to contain relatively high proportions of milk fat and other milk solids compared with Holstein cows.

-In the United States, the decision to produce milk is largely made by individuals or families with dairy farm operations.
-Many of these farmers belong to producer-owned cooperatives.
+In the United States, most dairy operations are family owned.
+Many farmers belong to producer-owned cooperatives.
 The cooperatives assemble members' milk and move it to processors and manufacturers.
-Some of these dairy farm cooperatives have a high vertical integration, operating their own processing and manufacturing plants.
-Although originally local, many current dairy cooperatives are national with members across the country.
+Some of these dairy farm cooperatives have high vertical integration, operating their own processing and manufacturing plants.
+Although some dairy cooperatives cover a local or regional area, many dairy farmers across the country have become members of national cooperatives in recent years.

 From Raw Milk to Dairy Products

-In 2021, U.S. farm milk contained approximately 87.00 percent water, 4.01 percent milk fat, and 8.99 percent skim solids on average.
-Milk is usually separated through various processes into components and processed into fluid beverage milk or manufactured dairy products.
+In 2023, U.S. farm milk contained approximately 87 percent water, 4 percent milk fat, and 9 percent skim solids (i.e., protein, lactose, and minerals) on average.
+Milk is usually separated through various processes into components and processed into fluid beverage milk, cheese, and other dairy products.

-Fluid milk processors face a unique supply-demand situation not shared by most other food products.
-Farm milk production varies by day, week, and season due to weather and other factors.
-Similarly, fluid milk sales vary greatly by day and season because of consumer shopping patterns.
-Because these patterns cannot be precisely predicted— and milk is highly perishable—a system must be maintained to get milk preserved and at the same time accessible where it is needed when it is needed.
+Fluid milk faces a unique supply-demand situation not shared by most other food products.
+Cows continually produce milk, and their production varies by day, week, and season due to weather and other factors.
+Fluid milk demand varies by day and season because of consumer shopping patterns.
+Furthermore, milk is highly perishable.
+Due to these conditions, a system must be maintained to preserve the milk and make it accessible where and when it is needed most.
 Shipping milk among locations and storing it for 1 or 2 days solves some of the problem, but a pool of "on call" raw milk is ultimately needed.
-The portion of this reserve not used in fluid milk products is used in manufacturing other dairy products.
-Coordinating supply and demand for the fluid market is called "balancing."
+To balance the excess of raw milk, the portion of this reserve not needed for fluid milk processing products is cleared for the manufacturing of other dairy products.

 Most of the milk supply is used to produce manufactured dairy products.
 Cheese makes up the largest portion of milk allocated for manufacturing purposes.
 When cheese is produced, a watery substance called whey is produced as a byproduct.
 Whey is often further processed into products such as dry whey, whey protein concentrate, and lactose.
 Other uses of milk include production of frozen products, butter, nonfat dry milk, yogurt, and other types of dairy products.